aszala/HackNC2020/README.md

 # Submission Categories
  - Best Hack for Accessibility / Inclusivity - Explorer
- - Best Hack for Healthcare - Explorer
- - Best General Hack - Explorer
  - Best Use of Google Cloud - COVID-19 Hackathon Fund
  - MLH - Best use of Google Cloud
  - MLH - Best Domain Registered with Domain.com
  - Best Hack for Group Living in 2020

+# Winning Categories
+ - MLH - Best use of Google Cloud (1st)
+ - Best Hack for Accessibility / Inclusivity - Explorer (2nd)

 # Bug Reporting
 Please feel free to open a issue if you experience any issue opening the application.
 Please try to be as specific as you can and include steps to reproduce the issue if possible.